 These disclosures are not subject to external audit except where they are equivalent to those prepared under accounting requirements for inclusion in the Society's audited Annual Report and Accounts.
-They are verified internally by the Society's Prudential Risk Committee in accordance with the Society's reporting and governance process.
-The Society's Board reviewed and approved these disclosures in May 2019.
+The disclosures are first reviewed by the Deputy Chief Executive & Finance Director acting as the 'first line' under the Three Lines of Defence Model.
+The Chief Risk Officer, acting as the second line, will then review the disclosure prior to presentation to the Management Risk Committee and Board Risk Committee for challenge.
+The Board Risk Committee recommends the disclosure to the Board for review and approval.
+The Society's Board reviewed and approved these disclosures in March 2020.